-Vehicle passive safety has improved considerably over the past decade due in part to increased minimum standards laid down by EU type approval regulations and also by car manufacturers' efforts to meet consumer demands for safer cars.
+Vehicle passive safety has improved considerably over the past decade, partly due to increased minimum standards laid down by EU type approval regulations and also by car manufacturers' efforts to meet consumer demands for safer cars.
 Improved vehicle safety has made a large contribution to casualty reduction.
-See ERSO web texts on Vehicle Safety and eSafety.
+See ERSO web texts on Vehicle Safety and Advanced Driver Assistance Systems.

 However, EU citizens do not benefit equally from these improvements.
 Safety levels of new cars sold are notably lower in some European countries than others.
 According to the European car manufacturers association (ACEA), the average age of cars is 8 years in the EU-15 and up to 15 years in Latvia, 11 years in Slovakia and down to 7 years in the UK (ACEA, 2010).
 To date, no specific studies have been carried out to identify the causes of the differences in safety levels of average new cars sold in different countries, but they are likely to follow from a combination of factors.
 These include differences in national market characteristics such as purchasing power, tax levels, availability of models, or cultural and mobility patterns.
-Consolidating the internal market for safety will have to be an important cornerstone of achieving the new EU's 2020 road safety target.
+Consolidating the internal market for safety will have to serve as an important cornerstone of achieving the new EU's 2020 road safety target.

-The EU has the reputation as the home of the safest vehicles now and in the future.
+The EU has the reputation as the home of the safest vehicles currently as well as in the future.
 It should continue to aim high and raise the EU common minimum standards on safety and prioritise proven life-saving technologies.
-See ERSO web texts on Vehicle Safety, Safety Ratings and eSafety.
+See ERSO web texts on Vehicle Safety, Safety Ratings and Advanced Driver Assistance Systems.

 All cars produced in the EU or imported into the EU have first to meet EU common minimum standards laid down by EU whole vehicle type approval regulations.
 Those regulations cover general safety of vehicles, availability of seat belts and head restraints, tyres, pedestrian protection, side and frontal impact protection).
-See ERSO Vehicle Safety text for information on these processes.
+See ERSO Vehicle Safety web text for information on these processes.